darnyte/wombat_gvoice_cli/README.md

 ##Requires:
 * node.js framework
 * voice.js - https://github.com/amper5and/voice.js
+	* Note:  Requires a valid token from voice.js
 * colors.js - https://github.com/marak/colors.js

 Building on voice.js framework for the pure purpose of cli-based sms messaging, nothing more.
 These are heavily modified from the examples in the voice.js package.